justjoeactually/justcontacts/README.md

 # just contacts
-Toy contacts SPA made with Python, Flask, and Vue.js.
+Toy contacts site made with Python, Flask, and Vue.js then hosted on pythonanywhere.com